Influence of ambient temperature on cavitation bubble dynamics: Methodology

 \subsection{Experimental setup}

 In this study, cavitation bubbles were generated using an underwater low-voltage electric discharge technique \citep{turangan2006experimental,cui2018ice, han2022interaction} under controlled ambient temperature conditions.
-The experimental setup, illustrated schematically in Figure \ref{fig:setup}(a), comprises two primary subsystems: a discharge system and a heating system.
-A 6600 $ \rm{\mu F}$ capacitor was employed as the power source.
-To localize bubble formation, a defect was intentionally introduced at the midpoint of the wire \citep{zhang2024theoretical}, increasing local resistance and enabling bubble generation through intense Joule heating at the defect site during discharge.
-Using this controlled approach, we performed repeatable experiments under consistent voltage across varying ambient temperatures, as illustrated in Figure \ref{fig:setup}(b).
-It demonstrated a clear increasing trend in both bubble radius and collapse time as the temperature rose.
-At a fixed temperature, the relative uncertainty in maximum bubble radii remained within approximately 5$\%$.
-Given that the bubble dimensions significantly exceed the wire diameter (approximately 0.19 mm), the influence of the wire on the general bubble dynamics can be considered negligible \citep{li2020dynamics}.
+The experimental setup, illustrated schematically in Figure \ref{fig:setup}, comprises two primary subsystems: a discharge system and a heating system.
+A 500 $ \rm{\mu F}$ capacitor was employed as the power source.
+To localise bubble formation, a defect was intentionally introduced at the midpoint of the wire \citep{zhang2024theoretical}, increasing local resistance and enabling bubble generation through intense Joule heating at the defect site during discharge.
+To ensure statistical reliability and reproducibility, the experiment was repeated at least 15 times for each temperature.